-The Trustee has set a target of maintaining a climate risk budget based on the Slow Transition scenario of less than 50% of the current Funding Ratio at Risk ("FRaR") budget, as it allows for monitoring of climate risk in the context of total risk and consideration of climate risk impact on future asset allocation decisions.
+Moving from metrics to targets, the Trustee had previously opted to set a target of maintaining a climate risk budget based on the PRA Slow Transition scenario of less than 50% of the current Funding Ratio at Risk ("FRaR") budget.

-In addition, the Trustee has discussed an aspirational target to align the Fund's investment strategy with the goals of the Paris Agreement, i.e. to aim to reduce the greenhouse gas emission intensity of the Fund's assets to net zero by 2050.
-Given this is a long-term target, the Trustee has set an aspirational interim target of a 50% reduction of carbon footprint by 2030 (compared to a baseline as of 31 March 2022).
+The Trustee has also discussed an aspirational target to align the Fund's investment strategy with the goals of the Paris Agreement, i.e. to aim to reduce the greenhouse gas emission intensity of the Fund's assets to net zero by 2050.
+Given this is a long-term target, the Trustee set an aspirational interim target of a 50% reduction of carbon footprint by 2030 (compared to a baseline as of 31 March 2022).